3 steps to fast track your way to "financial freedom"

 Having money squirreled away in an accessible savings account can be a lifesaver when the car breaks down or the dog gets sick.

-Pare your lifestyle to the base essentials if a financially free lifestyle appeals to you.
+Pare your lifestyle to the bare essentials if a financially free lifestyle appeals to you.
 Reap the rewards of not only living within ‘your means’, but well within your means and saving the rest!

 3. Make money while you sleep and increase your earnings